Admissions and Application Process

 Here is additional detailed information on UVM’s Graduate College application instructions.

 If you have questions along the way about our admissions requirements or application process, be sure to We are eager the help you throughout the process and get you on the path to achieving your goals!

 One of the benefits of enrolling in our online MPH degree is that you can transfer credits from our certificate program or from applicable graduate level Public Health courses from other schools.
 You can choose one of the two options below for transferring public health courses into our online MPH degree:

-UVM Public Health Certificate graduate: If you completed the Certificate of Graduate Study in Public Health, the Certificate of Graduate Study in Environmental Public Health, the Certificate of Graduate Study in Epidemiology, or the Certificate of Graduate Study in Healthcare Management & Policy at UVM, then all 18 credits for which the grade received was a B or higher can be applied toward the MPH.
+UVM Public Health Certificate graduate: If you completed the Certificate of Graduate Study in Public Health, the Global and Environmental Public Health Graduate Study Certificate, the Epidemiology Graduate Certificate, or the Healthcare Management & Policy Online Graduate Certificate at UVM, then all 18 credits for which the grade received was a B or higher can be applied toward the MPH.
 Students who choose this option may not transfer additional courses from UVM or other universities.

 Graduate level courses in Public Health: If you completed graduate level courses in Public Health at UVM or at another University, then the traditional transfer of credit policy applies for matriculation into the MPH.
 You can transfer in 9 relevant credits from UVM or another university and an additional 6 relevant credits taken at UVM, provided the grade received for any transferred course is a B or higher.
 The program director will determine whether each course is relevant.
 The grades do not transfer.